 Ryan Mckay | Assistant Men's Lacrosse Coach

+Prior to Piedmont, McKay served as an assistant coach at his alma mater, Millsaps.
 McKay helped lead the Majors to eight wins during his stint as an assistant including winning the first two contests of his coaching career.
 The win in the 2016 season opener was the first 1-0 start for the Majors in program history and the only time the Majors have defeated Piedmont.

 McKay's primary responsibilities were working with the offense and man up while also working to create practice and game plans for the Majors.
 In 2016, he helped the Majors finish fourth in the country in caused turnovers per game.
 The Majors also had a pair of all-conference selections during McKay's time with the team.

-Prior to being hired as an Assistant Lacrosse Coach at Millsaps, McKay volunteered his time after graduation to continue helping the Majors from the fall of 2014 until he was hired in January 2016.
+Prior to being hired as an assistant lacrosse coach at Millsaps, McKay volunteered his time after graduation to continue helping the Majors from the fall of 2014 until he was hired in January 2016.
 He spent time working one-on-one with athletes on different facets of the game including stick work, dodging, and field awareness.

 As a standout student athlete for the Majors, McKay played attack and midfield as a four-year starter and three-time captain.
 He is the all-time assists leader in program history and is third in career points with 105.
 McKay posted his best season his senior year in 2014 with 27 goals and 30 assists.

 In 2014, McKay scored nine more goals than he had totaled in the previous three seasons and doubled the total number of assists he had in his career.
 He also finished in the top 40 in the country in assists that season.
 McKay was a two-time All-SAA Academic team member and two-time SAA Sportsmanship team honoree.